DOCKET

 Anonymous Plaintiffs v.
 The Individual Members of the Medical Licensing Board of Indiana (Marion Superior Court) (Indiana Court of Appeals) [filed 9.22]

 This is a challenge to Indiana’s new abortion law, SEA 1(ss), based on a violation of Indiana’s Religious Freedom Restoration Act.
-The trial court has granted a preliminary injunction to the plaintiffs, which the State has appealed.
+The trial court has granted a preliminary injunction to the plaintiffs and class certification, both of which the State appealed.
 The state requested direct transfer to the Supreme Court, bypassing the Court of Appeals, and that motion was denied.
-The case is in the Indiana Court of Appeals and is fully briefed and oral argument was held in December.
+The Indiana Court of Appeals affirmed the trial court’s decision in almost all respects in a lengthy decision issued on April 4, 2024.
+The Court of Appeals affirmed the certification of the class and found that plaintiffs were entitled to a preliminary injunction, but remanded the case to the trial court so it could make clear that the injunction would only apply to plaintiffs obtaining abortions for their sincere religious beliefs.
+The State has 45 days to seek transfer in the Indiana Supreme Court.

 ATTORNEY(S): Kenneth J. Falk, Stevie J. Pactor, Gavin M. Rose